-Here are ten examples of foods that can play a role in a healthy, balanced diet for people with diabetes.
+This article will look at ten superfoods for diabetes, foods that can play a role in a healthy, balanced diet for people with this condition.

 Walnuts are an excellent source of fiber, protein, and healthy fats.